Bri3ght/Bri3ght/README.md

 - Bloodmoney
 - Mouthwashing
 - Doki Doki Literature Club
+- Murder Drones

- and MAAAANY more, those are just ones im most active in!
+ and MAAAANY more, those are just ones im most active in! you can ask me for yours, if interested!!